IBM/ix-cms-connector/README.md

 A tool to connect a JSON schema from a CMS with the input props of UI components

+## usage

+To execute the cms adapter generator simply run `npx cms-adapter-generator`.
+This will by default open up the UI of the generator on http://localhost:8080/.
+You can define another port by passing in a env variable, e.g. `PORT=3000 npx cms-adapter-generator`.

 ## prerequistes

 ### node